26/10/2018 0 Comments

 When you donate your unwanted items to Habitat for Humanity’s ReStore, you are participating in a cycle that helps our community and keeps as much as 20,000 tonnes of usable items out of landfills each year.
 The inventory of the Alberta ReStore in Medicine Hat is made up almost entirely of donated items, which are sold at deeply discounted rates to local families and businesses.
 All of the proceeds from these sales go directly to support Habitat for Humanity to help cover the cost of providing affordable homes to local families in need.
 This cycle is so beneficial and efficient that many insurance companies are giving powerful incentives for restoration companies to participate, both by purchasing materials form the ReStore and by donating leftover materials after a job is completed.

 What kinds of items can I donate to my local ReStore?

 The local ReStore in Medicine Hat can accept donations of the following types:

-- Building Materials in good condition such as Lumber, Drywall & Insulation
+- Building materials in good condition, such as lumber, drywall, and insulation

 What kinds of items cannot be accepted by my local ReStore?